 No significant side effects were noted but again this study lasted only 2 weeks.

-If this was a the study that original Ageless Male was based on, keep in mind that it did not look at sex drive, bone growth, strength or muscle development.
+If this was a study that the original Ageless Male was based on, keep in mind that it did not look at sex drive, bone growth, strength or muscle development.
 Myosterone may be found in other supplements also but do check the levels in supplements to make sure you are getting at least 800 mg.

 This study did raise some red flags with me.
 For one thing, the researchers say that the men were divided into two groups.
 They do not say that the men were randomly divided into the groups.
 I'm mentioning this because if you look at both groups, they have “significantly different” testosterone levels at the start of the study.